 Grow Cambridge Favourite AGM Variety Strawberries – the UK’s best known Strawberry Variety

-You’ll get fruits from mid-June with this most well known of the UK’s strawberry varieties.
+You’ll get fruits from mid-June with Cambridge strawberries, the most well known of the UK’s strawberry varieties.
 It’s reliable and grows well in a variety of compost and soils.

-- Buy Cambridge Favourite Strawberry bare root plants from Thompson Morgan here
+- Buy Cambridge Favourite Strawberry bare root plants from Crocus here

 - Buy Cambridge Favourite Strawberry plants (bare root runners) from Amazon here